crystal-lang/crystal-website/_pages/success-stories.md

 - '[Used in production](/used_in_prod/)'
 ---

-{% include components/posts-list.html posts=site.categories.success_stories %}
+{% include components/posts-list.html posts=site.categories.success %}